Storybook Trails

 When asked, Rutherford College, Drexel and Hildebran each responded to BRTA that they would like a Storybook Trail in their town.
 Valdese and Morganton already have them.
 For each town, BRTA will put in $2000.
 Fundraising is happening for the remaining $3000.
 You can donate at Paypal – just choose the town you want to help with the drop down box.
 Current amounts:

-For each, there will be a volunteer workday to install the pedestals.
+Volunteer workday to install the pedestals.

 What Is a Storybook Trail?